Are you getting a bargain, or buying a fake? Here are 7 ways to tell if your cosmetics are counterfeit

 2. Know Your Retailers

-Avoid buying products from unknown or unlisted retailers other than the ones specified on the brand’s website, or in distributor locations around the world.
-If you purchase a product from say, a street market, you’re more than likely buying a fake product that could harm your skin, and which certainly won’t have the expected desired effects on your beauty routine.
+Avoid buying products from unknown or unlisted retailers.
+Check the ones specified on the brand’s website, or in distributor locations around the world.
+If you purchase a product from say, a street market, you’re more than likely buying a fake product.
+And it could well harm your skin.
+It certainly won’t have the expected desired effects on your beauty routine.

 3. Check The Packaging

 Packaging is usually a dead giveaway.
 Producers in China and other parts of the world struggle with the English language and the fonts we tend to use, and will make spelling and grammar mistakes on the packaging.
-They may also show package discoloration, irregular illustrations and logos and won’t provide all the detail an authentic brand will, such as the full ingredients list, name of the product, and translations of the ingredients list (MAC, for example, is from Canada, so will usually have French and English on the packaging).
-To demonstrate, check out the packages below: those on the right are authentic, on the left are the fakes.
-Image credit here.
+They may also show package discoloration, irregular illustrations and logos and won’t provide all the detail an authentic brand will.

-6. Learn Which Brands Are Most Likely To Be Faked
+6. Know Which Brands Are Most Likely To Be Faked

 7. Check An App